mnajia/mnajia.github.io/cv.md

 ### Professional Experience

+* <i>Venture Fellow</i>, <b>MPM BioImpact Capital</b>, Boston, MA (June 2023 – August 2023) <br>
+• Performed technical due diligence, landscaping and indication prioritization for two therapeutic areas of interest to MPM Capital <br>
+• Worked with Partners and Principals on a creating a multiple myeloma and monoclonal gammopathies therapeutics NewCo; prepared pitch decks; presented to the Investment Team; proposed clinical development strategies and evaluated commercial potential

 * <i>President</i>, <b>GapSummit 2019, Broad Institute</b>, Cambridge, MA (July 2017 – Sept 2019) <br>
 • Led an international team of 60+ people to organize an intergenerational biotech summit at the Broad Institute of MIT & Harvard from June 16-20, 2019 focused on discussing pressing challenges facing the global biotech community, and to catalyze innovation to address these challenges <br>
 • Raised $160,000 from corporate sponsors to fund the conference and provided $15,000 in travel awards for students to attend the conference <br>